giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

                 break
 ```

+The full code can be found at https://github.com/giacomo270197/Volatility-Plugins/blob/master/notepad.py.

-While this a simple plugin without any real-world application, I think it could still be very useful as a baseline for any application involving searching in memory for just about anything.
+While this is a simple plugin without any real-world application, I think it could still be very useful as a baseline for any application involving searching in memory for just about anything.
 The `detect_function` is really the only modification needed, and then this could be changed, for example, into a plugin that looks for malware configurations or encryption keys.